ehsan1381/NLA_Project_1/README.md

 The test cases set above add up to 12, but in the problem statement only 6 were requested.
 I am not going to write code that is not properly tested so I added uncovered cases myself.
 The ones that were requested are marked with "🉑". \

 # Submitted solution
 The function body is quite straightforward.
-Each part of the program is written as requested using matlab's built-in functions instead of writing loops and local functions for each.
+Each part of the program is written as requested using matlab's built-in functions instead of writing loops and local functions for each.\
 The first choice that might sound odd is that "option" in the program is an argument with a default value so the program will function as intended if nothing is passed for this argument.
 We could of course use "nargin" to check the number of input arguments and base the rest of the code around if statements, but it is not very hard to see that such a program would have many nested cases.
-This way, however, we only reach a maximum of 2 levels of nesting when ignoring the function itself.
+This way, however, we only reach a maximum of 2 levels of nesting when ignoring the function itself.\
 The "arguments" block is used to verify the type of the matrix and option.
-This is used so that if any other data type is passed, the program will return an error halt. the indices array is initiated only when it is needed.
-Althoug we could initiate it before the switch-case, doing so would mean unneccesary usage a lot of memmory for default case.
+This is used so that if any other data type is passed, the program will return an error halt.\
+The indices array is initiated only when it is needed.
+Although we could initiate it before the switch-case, doing so would mean unneccesary usage a lot of memmory for default case.